Professor Peter Merriman

 Space and spatiality in theory.
 Dialogues in Human Geography 2 (1) pp. 3-22.
 10.1177/20438206114348642012.

-Geographies of mobilities: Practices, Spaces, Subjects., Ashgate Publishing Group2011.
+Geographies of mobilities: Practices, Spaces, Subjects., Ashgate Publishing Group(eds) 2011.

 Introduction: Geographies of mobilities: practices, spaces, subjects.
-T. Cresswell, P. Merriman (Eds.)
-Geographies of mobilities: Practices, Spaces, Subjects., Ashgate Publishing Group pp. 1-15.2011.
+In T. Cresswell, P. Merriman (eds), Geographies of mobilities: Practices, Spaces, Subjects., Ashgate Publishing Group pp. 1-15.2011.

 Roads: Lawrence Halprin, modern dance and the American freeway landscape.
-T. Cresswell, P. Merriman (Eds.)
-Geographies of mobilities: Practices, Spaces, Subjects., Ashgate Publishing Group pp. 99-117.2011.
+In T. Cresswell, P. Merriman (eds), Geographies of mobilities: Practices, Spaces, Subjects., Ashgate Publishing Group pp. 99-117.2011.

 Enfolding and gathering the landscape: the geographies of England's M1 motorway corridor.
-M. Hvattum, B. Brenna, B. Elvebakk, J. Larsen (Eds.)
-Routes, Roads and Landscapes., Ashgate Publishing Group pp. 213-226.2011.
+In M. Hvattum, B. Brenna, B. Elvebakk, J. Larsen (eds), Routes, Roads and Landscapes., Ashgate Publishing Group pp. 213-226.2011.

 Architecture and geography.
-B. Warf (Eds.)
-Encyclopedia of Geography., Sage Publications2010.
+In B. Warf (ed), Encyclopedia of Geography., Sage Publications2010.